Biggest 1-day drops for the Dow Jones industrial average | Taiwan News

-A steep sell-off in U.S. stocks sent the Dow Jones industrial average down more than 1,000 points Monday, erasing its gains for the year.
+Another steep sell-off in U.S. stocks sent the Dow Jones industrial average down more than 1,000 points Thursday for the second time in four days.

-At one point the Dow was down as much as 1,600 points.
-The Dow's plunge was the biggest ever in terms of points, but on a percentage basis, it was only its 100th worst single day drop, according to S&P Dow Jones Indices.
-It had a larger percentage drop as recently as August 2011.
+The Dow's plunge was the second-biggest ever in terms of points, while on a percentage basis, Monday's drop was the largest since August 2011, according to S&P Dow Jones Indices.

+The latest drop in the Dow places the 30-company average into a "correction," what Wall Street calls a drop of 10 percent or more from an index's recent peak.
+It's the first correction in almost two years.
+The Dow's last peak was January 26.

 Here are the 10 largest point declines: